(1831 - 1863)

 see his Battle Report

-After graduating from Jackson College, Columbia, Tennessee, he studied Law at Cumberland University (Lebanon, TN).
-In the fall of 1852 he moved to Austin, Texas and began his legal practice.
+After graduating from Jackson College, Columbia, Tennessee, he studied Law at Cumberland University (Lebanon, TN) and in the fall of 1852 moved to Austin, Texas and began his legal practice.
 He served as Mayor of Austin 1858-59.

-The Tom Green Rifles, led by Captain Carter, was the second company to depart Camp Van Dorn (Harrisburg, Texas) for Richmond, and officially became Company B of the Fourth Texas Volunteer Infantry on September 30, 1861.
-He was in action on the Peninsula Campaign of 1862, and was appointed Lieutenant Colonel of the regiment on 11 July 1861.
+The Tom Green Rifles, organized and led by Captain Carter, was the second company to depart Camp Van Dorn (Harrisburg, Texas) for Richmond.
+He enrolled with them on 11 July 1861 in Guadalupe County, and they officially became Company B of the Fourth Texas Volunteer Infantry on 30 September 1861.
+He was in action on the Peninsula Campaign of 1862 and was appointed Major of the regiment on 27 June, then elected Lieutenant Colonel on 10 July 1862.
 He was out of action with typhoid fever for the rest of the summer, but rejoined his regiment in time to command at Second Manassas on 30 August.

 On the Campaign

-Lieutenant Colonel Carter's 4th Texas was part of the Texas Brigade's counterattack from the West Woods through the Cornfield on the morning of Sept 17.
+He was in action with his regiment at Fox's Gap on South Mountain on 14 September and commanded it at Sharpsburg on 17 September 1862.
+His 4th Texas was part of the Texas Brigade's counterattack from the West Woods through the Cornfield on the morning of 17 September 1862.
 It stopped Federal General Hooker's I Corps attack, but wrecked the Brigade.

 The rest of the War

-At Gettysburg on 2 July 1863, the Fourth Texas participated in the attack against the Union left flank and in the fighting for Little Round Top, losing 140 men (twenty-five killed, fifty-seven wounded, and fifty-eight captured), including Lieutenant Colonel Carter, who was seriously wounded there.
-He was left behind - too badly injured to return to Virginia - was captured soon after, and died in (or near) Chambersburg, PA on the 21st of that month.
+In the winter of 1862-63 he was detailed to serve on a Court of Inquiry.
+At Gettysburg on 2 July 1863, the Fourth Texas participated in the attack against the Union left flank and, in the fighting for Little Round Top, lost 140 men (twenty-five killed, fifty-seven wounded, and fifty-eight captured), including Lieutenant Colonel Carter, who was seriously wounded there.
+He was left behind in Pennsylvania, too badly injured to return to Virginia, was captured soon after, and taken with other prisoners to Chambersburg, PA.
+He was treated at the School House Hospital then transferred on 17 or 18 July to the Academy US Army General Hospital.
+He died there on the 21st of that month.

 References & notes